 Using specific probiotics for candida overgrowth is crucial for restoring beneficial flora in the gut.
 Specific probiotic strains have been shown to inhibit candida overgrowth.

-L. Reuteri, L. Rhamnosus GG, and Saccharomyces Boulardii are some of the best probiotics for candida overgrowth.
+L. Reuteri, L. Rhamnosus GG, and Saccharomyces Boulardii are some of the best probiotics for yeast overgrowth.
 Getting rid of candida requires a multiprong approach that includes dietary changes, antifungals, and specific probiotics for candida.

 Disclaimer: This site contains affiliate links.
 As an amazon associate I earn from qualifying purchases